 From the scared way she acted, I knew she had to have been abused.
 She was afraid of every sound.
 We had a cage waiting at home for her so she could make herself at home in something familiar.
 Her cage became her retreat..a place of security where she could go when she was afraid or unsure.

-Seeing all the people at the marina terrified her at first, but most boat people have dogs, and so they were very understanding.
-She loves the boat though, like her own little den…and enjoys the fresh air, ducks and seagulls.
+Seeing all the people at the marina terrified her at first, but most boat people have dogs, so they were very understanding.
+She loves the boat though, like her own little den…and enjoys the fresh air, ducks, and seagulls.

-This January will be our 9th anniversary with Mandy, and she has grown to love Missy and us a much as we love both of them.
+This January will be our 9th anniversary with Mandy, and she has grown to love Missy and us as much as we love both of them.

 **The above printed material is copyrighted, is registered with the Library of Congress and is the property of Sharon Palmeri.
 Permission is needed before use.
 Thank you! **